 The second step is the more challenging for us.
 Here we need to conclude fast mixing for $r=1$, and in particular prove that $C_1/C_r=n^{o(1)}$.
 This is done roughly by studying the connected components of $G$ that arise when resampling an $r$-subset of the low-degree vertices; the factorisation multiplier of these components controls the ratio $C_1/C_r$.
 While this resembles the approach of \cite{Optimal}, there is a key difference here, in that high-degree vertices are not resampled.
 This can not only cause potentially large components, but also imposes a deterministic lower bound on components sizes (since a component consisting of high-degree vertices will be deterministically present in the percolated graph consisting of the $r$-subset of low-degree vertices and all of the high-degree vertices).
 This lower bound on the component sizes is actually more significant than it might initially seem since the relatively straightforward bound of $\Omega(\log n)$ would unfortunately give a relatively large factorisation multiplier of $n^{\Omega(1)}$ (through Lemma~\ref{lem:crudetens}).
 Instead, we need to show that components have size $o(\log n)$, which in turn requires more delicate estimates for the distribution of high-degree vertices in connected sets (see Lemma~\ref{lem:percolation} below).

-We start with the following corollary of Lemma~\ref{lem:hardspectral}, which converts a spectral independence bound into a bound on the factorisation multiplier for the $r$-uniform-block Glauber dynamics when $r$ scales linearly with small-degree vertices.
+We start with the following corollary of Lemma~\ref{lem:hardspectral}, which converts a spectral independence bound into a bound on the factorisation multiplier for the $r$-uniform-block dynamics when $r$ scales linearly with small-degree vertices.
 This is analogous to \cite[Lemma 2.4]{Optimal}, where they obtain a $2^{O(\eta/b^2)}$ bound on $C_r$ when $r=\Theta(n)$ via Theorem~\ref{thm:Optimal} (where $\eta$ is the spectral independence bound and $b$ is the bound on the marginals).
-By restricting to small-degree vertices, we obtain that $b$ is a constant, which combined with the bound $\eta=o(\log n) $ from Lemma~\ref{lem:hardspectral} gives the bound $C_r=n^{o(1)}$, as detailed below.
+By restricting to small-degree vertices, we obtain that $b$ is a constant, which combined with the bound $\eta=o(\log n) $ from Lemma~\ref{lem:hardspectral} gives the bound $C_r=n^{o(1)}$, as detailed below (for clarity, we show the relevant lemmas using arbitrarily small constants instead of $o(1)$, see Remark~\ref{remark} on how to extract $o(1)$).
 The proof of the corollary is given for completeness in Appendix~\ref{sec:omitted}.